blasrodri/spaceship-go/src/sync-cond.md

     }
     // ... make use of condition ...
     c.L.Unlock()
-    // Unlock the Locker when its done
+    // Unlock the Locker when it's done
 }
 ```